-Historically, investors have always hoped that their chosen property would deliver two key results: a high rental yield and strong capital appreciation.
+Historically, investors have always hoped that their chosen property would deliver two key results: high rental yields and strong capital appreciation.
 And there have been good reasons for that.
 In the long term, property has always been a reliable asset class that has tended to gain significant value.
 However, house price growth is never constant or uniform.
 We saw values rise markedly in 2010, 2014 and 2016, when, according to ONS, year-on-year appreciation rose to over 9%.
 But there are other times when prices rise more slowly.

 At present, most lenders and leading industry commentators are expecting only modest capital growth across the country.
 Some areas should still perform well (and we'll be looking at some of these in future blogs) but looking at nationwide averages, most forecasts are ranging between zero and 3% growth.
 At a time when inflation is hovering around the 2% mark, it's therefore natural that investors will want to prioritise properties that make their money work harder.
 This is where the question of yield comes in.